The Practitioner Training for the Map of Meaning

 It can be used as a lens to inform existing practices and develop new ones.

-In this training you will learn to put meaning at the heart of:
+How to put meaning at the heart of:

-• Strategic Planning • Problem solving
+• Problem solving

-• Decision Making • Goal setting
+• Goal setting

 • Career shifts and job searching

-• Team Building
+• Team building

-• Organisational redesign
+• Organisational re-design

 “The Map of Meaning is relevant to most aspects of human activity and experience and I have loved bringing the Map to very diverse areas of work from arts to healthcare, always expanding how and where it is used.
 I love the freedom to experiment, develop new ways of working with the Map and wildly prototyping!"